 Corris Railway

 The Corris Railway is a narrow-gauge railway, lovingly restored by local railway enthusiasts.
-They have one of the prettiest steam locomotives in Wales, specially built in 2005 to a classic Kerr, Stuart and Company design.
+They have one of the prettiest steam locomotives in Wales, specially built in 2005 to a classic Kerr, Stuart and Company design, and one of the newest in the UK - a Falcon.
 On a 50-minute round trip, it puffs through the former slate-mining region between Corris and Maespoeth, stopping for a tour of the engine shed and workshops.

 Large white wooden letters spell out "Machynlleth" on the side of a hill